Contact us for story ideas about inspirational people accomplishing tremendous feats in fascinating destinations.

-Seven Continents Club ™ (SCC) was founded in 1995 when the inaugural Antarctica Marathon made it possible for runners to conquer a marathon on all of the earth's seven continents.
-The SCC has evolved since then into a global frequent traveler club for runners and their supporters who have a passion for traveling to the world’s most interesting running events.
+Seven Continents Club ™ (SCC) was founded in 1995 when our inaugural Antarctica Marathon and Half-Marathon made it possible for runners to conquer a marathon or half-marathon on seven continents.
+With over 6,500 members, the SCC continues to service clients interested in pursuing their seven continents goal.
+In addition, the SCC serves as a VIP global frequent traveler club for runners that have a passion for traveling and running in amazing destinations around the world.

-The goal of many members is to run a marathon or half-marathon on all seven continents.
-To date, 440 men and 199 women have completed this exclusive quest at the marathon distance.
-Additionally, 13 men and 26 women have completed a half-marathon on all seven continents.
-We also have three men and one woman who are SCC Finishers at both the marathon and half-marathon level.
+To date, 527 men and 263 women have completed this exclusive quest at the marathon distance.
+Additionally, 20 men and 43 women have completed a half-marathon on all seven continents.
+We also have three men and two woman who are SCC Finishers at both the marathon and half-marathon level.
+Click here for the Finishers List.

 This is a general overview of the seven continents.
 For a complete breakdown and independent site to avoid any controversy, please go to www.worldatlas.com .
-Events must meet the standards listed on the Definition of Races page.
+Events must meet the standards listed above.

 North America - United States, Canada, Mexico, Bermuda, Bahamas, Caribbean islands and Central America south to include Panama.